 That’s it!
 When you lift your shirt or jumper it gives you a discreet cover for above your nipple and the nursing singlet covers boobs down.
 In many cases it is difficult to tell that bub is actually having a feed because there is such minimal exposure.
 Not to say that there is anything wrong with exposure!
 The way you feed is your own personal choice.

 Nursing singlets can be cheap as chips.
 Kmart sells them for $10!
-You can easily pop nursing pads directly into the singlet, for those ladies who spring a leak every now and then (hello other side let down!)
+You can easily pop nursing pads directly into the singlet, for those ladies who spring a leak every now and then (hello other side let down!).
 For bigger busted ladies, you can find ones that have more built in support at places such as Bonds.
-Or if you need a bit of a lift/padding simply wear a comfy nursing bra underneath a nursing singlet.
+Or for a waste free option, there are washable, absorbent nursing singlets available from brands like ModiBodi (who we LOVE) If you need a bit of extra lift/padding simply wear a comfy nursing bra underneath a nursing singlet.
 You just pop both clips and off you go.
 Not only are singlets comfortable and practical but the lack of underwire and general looser fit is a big bonus in preventing the dreaded mastitis.

 More and more large shopping centres or public buildings provide parents rooms to nurse in.
 Not only are they comfortable but they seem to be getting more stylish and functional with each new addition.
 Time, effort and planning is going in to these spaces to cater for parents.
 So even if you’re not ready for the crowds, don’t put off an outing.
 Big comfy armchairs, private rooms with curtains and plenty of space for prams and nappy changes await.